José Luis Mendilibar

-José Luis Mendilibar Etxebarria (born 14 March 1961) is a Spanish former professional footballer who played as a midfielder, currently manager of Super League Greece club Olympiacos.
+José Luis Mendilibar Etxebarria (born 14 March 1961), also known as Mendi, is a Spanish former professional footballer who played as a midfielder, currently a manager.

 He played no higher than Segunda División, making 290 appearances and scoring 34 goals mainly for Sestao.
 He also represented Logroñés in that league.

-Mendilibar managed for over 15 years in La Liga for Athletic Bilbao, Valladolid, Osasuna, Levante, Eibar, Alavés and Sevilla, winning the second division with Valladolid in 2006–07, the Europa League in 2023 with Sevilla and the Conference League in 2024 with Olympiacos.
+Mendilibar managed 18 seasons in La Liga, being in charge of Athletic Bilbao, Valladolid, Osasuna, Levante, Eibar, Alavés and Sevilla.
+He won the second division with Valladolid in 2006–07, the Europa League in 2023 with Sevilla and the Conference League in 2024 with Super League Greece club Olympiacos.

 Playing career

 Mendilibar was born in Zaldibar, Basque Country.
 He enjoyed an average career as a player, never appearing for a club in La Liga and successively representing Bilbao Athletic, Logroñés, Sestao and Lemona.

 Mendilibar was a key player in midfield for Sestao during the side's Segunda División years – playing eight seasons with them in that level and appearing in nearly 300 competitive matches – narrowly missing out on promotion in 1986–87 under Javier Irureta.